splunk/splunk-connect-for-syslog/docs/gettingstarted/podman-systemd-general.md

 starting syslog-ng
 ```

-If you do not see the output above, proceed to the ["Troubleshoot sc4s server"](../troubleshooting/troubleshoot_SC4S_server.md)
+If the output does not display, see ["Troubleshoot sc4s server"](../troubleshooting/troubleshoot_SC4S_server.md)
-and ["Troubleshoot resources"](../troubleshooting/troubleshoot_resources.md) sections for more detailed information.
+and ["Troubleshoot resources"](../troubleshooting/troubleshoot_resources.md) for more information.

 # SC4S non-root operation
 ### NOTE: